alexisMarceau1/CreditRisk_solution/README.md

 > - **Orange (40-60%)**: Elevated risk.
 > - **Red (60-100%)**: High risk, likely to default.

 > Adjusting the decision threshold (e.g., setting it at 60%) allows the institution to reduce False Negatives by rejecting clients with a high predicted risk of default, aligning decisions with business risk tolerance.
+This threshold can be further refined based on more detailed domain knowledge or changes in the institution's strategic objectives.